 Personal, Social and Health Education (PSHE) is delivered mainly through assemblies and themed weeks, but is also an ongoing theme throughout many lessons, in much the same way that Social, Moral, Spiritual and Cultural dimensions are regularly explored.
 Subject Leader Ms. Waller.

-Sex and Relationships Education (SRE) is delivered in accordance with our SRE policy (we are currently updating our policy in accordance with the new statutory guidelines).
+Relationships and Sex Education (RSE) is delivered in accordance with our RSE policy (we are currently updating our policy in accordance with the new statutory guidelines).